 California has a version of "death with dignity" in the End of Life Options Act that took effect in 2016.
 Only CA residents over 18, able to make and communicate decisions, and with a terminal diagnosis in the last six months of life qualify.
 There are also many other limits and reporting requirements for physician-assisted suicide to be legal in this state, as explained in these articles:

-How can we know when a loved one has reached their final days – and what can you do to ease them?
-These sources may be helpful.
+How can we know when a loved one has reached their final days – and what can we do to ease them?

 A member of the health care team might ask about organ donation after death, should that be possible.
 For more information specific to California, see:

 If there are questions about California regulations around burials, cremations, and funerals, or other legal matters at the time of death, these resources may give answers:

 Consumer Reports has compiled a practical list of necessary notifications and other details when someone dies:

 The text on this page is copyright PlaneTree Health Library, licensed under Creative Commons CC BY-NC-SA 4.0.
 Linked contents are the responsibility of their creators or copyright holders.